manifold-systems/manifold/docs/docs.md

 runner.run();
 ```

-This example prints "run" because `Map.call()` dispatches the call to the "run" entry having a
+This example prints "hello" because `Map.call()` dispatches the call to the "run" entry having a
 `Runnable` functional interface value.

 Note the similarity of this functionality on `Map` with _expando_ types in dynamic languages.
 The